Are your cold emails falling on deaf ears?

 “Schedule a call now to learn more." or "Download your free report today”.

 4. Use Visual Cues: Employ buttons, bold text, and color contrasts to draw attention to your CTA.
 Visual elements can guide the reader’s eye flow and make the CTA more noticeable.
+Including images or GIFs in emails can enhance their impact.
+However, if the image contains text, always provide the plain text separately for those who can't view the image.
+To avoid manually typing, use an image-to-text converter to extract and paste the text into the email body.

 5. Add Links Early: Place a link within the first two sentences to capitalize on high engagement rates at the start of the email.
 This leverages the primacy effect, where people are more likely to remember the first piece of information they see.